cris96spa/cris96spa/README.md

 👋 Hello, and thanks for visiting!

-I am Cristian C. Spagnuolo, an AI Engineer at ML Cube in Milan, Italy.
+I am Cristian C. Spagnuolo, a NLP Engineer at Artificialy in Lugano, Switzerland.
 I'm a simple person I set goals, push myself to achieve them, and then raise the bar again.
 AI isn’t just my profession—it’s what I love.
 I believe that when you’re passionate about what you do, you’re never really working.